On Harish-Chandra's Plancherel theorem for Riemannian symmetric spaces: Intertwiners and asymptotics

 Since $J_{w}(\lambda)$ is an equivariant operator, there exists a unique meromorphic function $\cfunc_{w}:\fa_{\C}^{*}\to \C$ so that

 as a meromorphic identity.
 The function $\cfunc_{w}$ is for $\lambda\in \fa_{\C}^{*}$ satisfying (\ref{eq lambda condition}) given by the convergent integral

-The Gindikin-Karpelevich formula exhibits the $\cfunc$-functions as a product of $\cfunc$-function for groups of real rank $1$.
+The Gindikin-Karpelevich formula in \cite{GindikinKarpelevich} (see also the article \cite{BhanuMurthy} by Bhanu Murthy) exhibits the $\cfunc$-functions as a product of $\cfunc$-function for groups of real rank $1$.
 The latter are explicitly given in terms of quotients of $\Gamma$-functions.
 See \cite[Theorem 4.7.5]{GangolliVaradarajan}.
 It follows from the Gindikin-Karpelevich formula that $\cfunc_{w}(\lambda)\neq 0$ for any $\lambda\in \fa_{\C}^{*}$.

 The follow lemma determines the dual operator to $J_{w}(\lambda)$.

 \begin{lemma} For all $w\in W$ and $\lambda\in \fa_{\C}^{*}$ so that $J_{w}$ does not have a pole at $\lambda$ we have

 In particular, the dual operator of $J_{w}(\lambda)$ is equal to $J_{w^{-1}}(-w\lambda)$. \end{lemma}